-Four Year BA Honours Degree In Training For Transformation
+Four Year BA Honours Degree In Transformational Leadership

-Arrupe Jesuit University Faculty of Arts and the Training for Transformation programme of the The Grail Centre Trust jointly offer the BA Honours degree programme.
+Arrupe Jesuit University School of Education & Leadership Faculty of Arts and The Grail Centre Trust jointly offer the BA Honours degree programme.

-The Training for Transformation programme started in 2002 with the aim of creating a new level of critically conscious development educators whose theory is grounded in practice.
+The Transformational Leadership programme started in 2002 with the aim of creating a new level of critically conscious development educators whose theory is grounded in practice.
 It draws on the four ‘Training for Transformation’ manuals written by Anne Hope and Sally Timmel.
 Since its inception it has conducted Diploma and Certificate courses, training more than 300 civil society leaders and activists from 200 organisations in 40 countries.